snehal1992/LogAnalysis/Readme.md

 ##Views created for part 2 , 3 of the queries

-Part 2 : created view to extract title and count from log file
+Part 2 :

+created view to extract title and count from log file

 	create view Temp1 as ( select substring(path,10) as title , count(*) as C  from log group by path order by (C) DESC);

-Part 3 : create 2 view --
+Part 3 :

 One for storing count of errors by date